nik875/agent/README.md

 ```

 Now you're ready to start using IntelliShell!
 Simply run `omz reload` in your shell to reload all shell configuration.
 Then relax and have your first conversation with IntelliShell!

+---

+## Common Problems

+The plugin assumes that `python3` is the correct alias for Python 3.8.
+This may not be the case on every system, especially if you had to manually install an up-to-date Python version.
+To handle these cases, add the line `export PYTHON_PATH=path/to/your/installation` to your `.zshrc`.